SmartTokenLabs/TokenScript/ERCs/ERC5XX0 draft.md

 Users can be sure they are using the correct script through the contract author packaging a URI to an official script, made available with a call to the token contract itself.

-This ERC proposes adding a `scriptURI`, a structure containing URIs to download external resources, such as in IPFS, GitHub, a cloud provider, etc.
+This ERC proposes adding a `scriptURI`, a structure containing URIs to download the client script.
+It can be a link to IPFS, GitHub, a cloud provider, etc.

 Each token contract has one `scriptURI`  function to return the download URI to a client script.